 This has to stop.
 But we all have to work together.

 So today I’m joining with City to Sea, the UK’s an award-winning campaigning organisation on a mission to stop plastic pollution at source to call for action from both of you guys and our policy makers too.
+This is so important to consider not only on World Refill Day, but everyday too.

 Why should we start refilling?